mikalv/awesome-i2p/README.md

 * [I2PMonitor](https://github.com/miximka/I2PMonitor) - I2P monitor and control application for Mac OS X.
 * [i2spy](https://github.com/chris-barry/i2spy) - Takes stats from many i2p nodes, and holds them in a centralized location.
 * [i2pjump](https://github.com/robertfoss/i2pjump) - I2P jump service.
 A sort of slave DNS server for I2P.
+* [darkweb-everywhere](https://github.com/chris-barry/darkweb-everywhere) - HTTPS Everywhere rulesets for hidden services and eepsites.
+* [tahoe-lafs-i2p](https://github.com/chris-barry/tahoe-lafs-i2p) - Tahoe-LAFS is a Free and Open decentralized cloud storage system.
+It distributes your data across multiple servers.
+Even if some of the servers fail or are taken over by an attacker, the entire file store continues to function correctly, preserving your privacy and security.

 ## Libraries